 I took my first solo trip in 2012 at the age of 24.
 A lot of my friends had just started their post-college jobs and were paying down student loans, so travel wasn't their priority.
 Flash forward 6 years and now my friends are buying houses, getting married and starting families of their own.
 If I waited around for someone to travel with, I would have never travelled at all!

 Truthfully, after my first solo trip, I’ve never looked back; I love the freedom it offers.
 Solo female travel can definitely be challenging (read my rant in “Yes, I’m single.
 No, I won’t marry you”), but I also find it to be liberating, empowering and transformative.

-I've travelled solo through most of Europe, India, Kenya, Colombia, Ethiopia and most recently 3500 miles overland from South Africa to Tanzania...and guess what?
+I've travelled solo through most of Europe, India, Kenya, Colombia, Ethiopia.
+Most recently I backpacked 3500 miles overland from South Africa to Tanzania and then overland around Lake Victoria...and guess what?
 I was completely safe and I've never been happier!

 My goal through blogging is to provide accurate information and authentic representations of destinations, so you have access to the information you need to travel safely.
 My goal through solo female travel is to challenge the discourse around what women can and can't do on their own, hopefully inspiring other women (and men) to live their travel dreams too!